Johnny Cashbox, Universal Superstar

 "We gave some performances at the Minack Theatre in Porthcurno, Cornwall.
 It is a beautiful amphitheatre, high on a cliff with the sea behind the actors.
 It was a wonderful venue and we thought it might be good to replace the ass head with a fish head in order to give the production a direct connection with the environment.
 We modified the dialogue accordingly so that at one point Bottom accuses his friends of making a "cod's piece" out of him."

 In addition to the classics, both old and modern, Causes was essentially a community project bringing theatre to parts of South East London and Kent and that included writing original work.
-Ralph's first full stage play, "Roger (A Busker)" (*see image below), was performed by the company.
+Ralph's first full stage play, "Roger (A Busker)" (*see image below) was performed by the company.
 It was a period of great artistic endeavour but required a level of commitment that ultimately prevented him from exploring other opportunties.
 Having given his very best to Causes, Ralph left the company in 1982.
-There were other parts in the theatre, of course, but Ralph would ultimately find his future lay in teaching, training and as a performance artist.
-He would maintain links with the film and television industry, appearing sporadically in cameo or extra roles over the intervening years, but the bulk of his creative work centred on educational drama.
-In 1996 Ralph wrote "The Four Seasons of Wounded Knee" a challenging piece for students of the AEB A Level course in Theatre Studies.
-In 2007 he would return, briefly, to the stage in his own one-man play, with music, "Who Is Leonard Jones" written to highlight some of the issues impacting on the retired community and produced in association with Age Concern, Colchester, (now Age UK).
+Ralph was offered several significant auditions for television, film and theatre productions, but was troubled that quite a few of these were of an alternative more adult nature.
+They were the ones that he was being offered.
+As he says, "You chalk it up to experience."
+He decided to take a break from acting.
+This website covers Ralph's artistic and drama based endeavours so we will not be covering his other employment here.
+Having told his agents on his decision, Ralph secured a responsible post within the civil service.
+He had hardlly started in his new role when he received a call directly from a film studio.
+Within a day he found himself back at Elstree filming Return of the Jedi.
+The nature of his job within the civil service afforded some flexibility.
+As a result there were other parts in the theatre, and his numerous comedic ventures and multi-aliases of course, but he would ultimately find his future also lay in teaching, training and as a highwire ventriloquist.
+He would maintain links with the film and television industry, (and continues to do so), appearing sporadically in cameo or supporting artist roles over the intervening years, but the bulk of his creative work centred on educational drama.

 Ralph retired from full-time teaching in 2003, and has shared his time between his role as an adult trainer and his performance art.
-Whilst Ralph has created a number of different characters, (three examples appear below), the one that he is most associated with is Johnny Cashbox.
+Whilst Ralph has created a number of different characters, (four examples appear below), the one that he is most associated with is Johnny Cashbox.
 So the journey continues.

 King Lear - Advance Poster